CS171/Homework_instructions/week-11/lab/week-11_lab.md

 4. **Create a new, empty data structure called `displayData` and populate it with all the stations**

     Look at the format of the data, what are the fields or data attributes?
-THen, iterate over all the stations, convert the data where necessary, and push each station into your final data structure `displayData`
+Then, iterate over all the stations, convert the data where necessary, and push each station into your final data structure `displayData`

     Unfortunately, there is no good documentation for the API.
 Thus, the best way to figure out the meanings of